Full-Time Further Education Student

 - Dual UK/EU citizens

-- people recognised as refugees and their family members
+- anyone recognised as a refugee and their family members

-- people who have been granted exceptional leave to enter or remain, humanitarian protection or discretionary leave in the UK as the result of an asylum claim, and their family members
+- anyone granted exceptional leave to enter or remain, humanitarian protection or discretionary leave in the UK as the result of an asylum claim, and their family members

 - the dependent child of a Swiss national